srajabos/docs/tutorial/ChatQnA/deploy/add_vector_db.md

    ```

 ####  Retriever Microservice
    To consume the retriever microservice, you need to generate a mock embedding vector by Python script.
-The length of embedding vector is determined by the embedding model. <br>
-   Here we use the model `EMBEDDING_MODEL_ID="BAAI/bge-base-en-v1.5"`, which vector size is 768.<br>
+The length of embedding vector is determined by the embedding model.
+Here we use the model `EMBEDDING_MODEL_ID="BAAI/bge-base-en-v1.5"`, which vector size is 768.
    Check the vector dimension of your embedding model, set `your_embedding` dimension equals to it.

    ```bash
    export your_embedding=$(python3 -c "import random; embedding = [random.uniform(-1, 1) for _ in range(768)]; print(embedding)")
    curl http://${host_ip}:7000/v1/retrieval \